 Then, one afternoon I got a card in the mail.
 A birth announcement.
 From my abuser.
 I opened the card and read the infant’s name.
-Shannon.
-My first name.
+In bold letters was my first name.
 I felt a sweeping uneasiness.

 Being a parent of three children, I know choosing your child’s name is no light task.
 My husband and I discussed, deliberated, and carefully chose our children’s first and middle names.
 Some names I liked were ruled out because former students or random movie characters had shared the moniker.
 A name is important.
 It is tethered to a person’s identity.